 The Sustainable Oceans Conference is an annual student-run conference led by the Master of Marine Management students of the Marine Affairs Program (MAP) at Dalhousie University.
-It is the only student-led conference of its kind in Atlantic Canada, and has been running continually for the past 6 years.
+It is the only student-led conference of its kind in Atlantic Canada, and is being held for the 7th consecutive year.

 The conference aims to explore multi-disciplinary approaches for creating healthy oceans and a sustainable future.
 While the overarching message remains the same, each incoming class introduces new perspectives, themes, keynote speakers, and academic presentations that make each conference unique.
 The conference is a free and public event that brings together an audience of students, faculty, members of the marine community, and the general public.

 Inspiring Happy & Healthy Oceans

 The theme of the 2018 Sustainable Oceans conference is H2O: Inspiring Happy & Healthy Oceans.
 Nova Scotia is Canada’s self-proclaimed “Ocean’s Playground” yet there is often a disconnect between us and the ocean.
 This year’s conference aims to promote ocean literacy and inspire positive behavioral changes surrounding our oceans.
 Ocean news is often full of negative perspectives – we strive to highlight the positives in ocean research and management through our three subthemes:

 Connection – our personal or spiritual connection with the marine environment

 Innovation – new and inventive approaches to addressing complex ocean issues